REFINERY SEPARATION PROCESSES - 2020/1

 - an appreciation of the effects of hydraulic malfunction on separation efficiency and the ability to propose feasible scenarios of malfunction based on operating data

-- prepare a scoping design and initial sizing of some separation operations of fluid/solid and biological systems, based on adsorption, ion-exchange, membranes and cyclones.
+- prepare a scoping design and initial sizing of some separation operations of fluid/solid and biological systems, based on adsorption, and membranes.

 |001||Propose suitable models to explain the complexity of multicomponent multiphase equilibrium and to test and confirm their applicability.||KC|